lukejcollins/lukejcollins/README.md

 # 👋 Hello World, I'm Luke Collins!

 I'm a passionate and creative developer with a keen interest in cloud infrastructure, AI, and solutions design.
-I'm driven by the thrill of solving complex problems and am constantly seeking ways to innovate and enhance processes.
+I'm driven to solve complex problems and am constantly seeking ways to innovate and enhance processes.

 🌱 **Currently Learning:** Azure